 - (a) Share Reserve.
-Subject to adjustment in accordance with Section 2(c) and any adjustments as necessary to implement any Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Awards will not exceed (A) 4,850,000 shares, which number is the sum of (i) 2,140,009 new shares, plus (ii) the Prior Plan's Available Reserve; plus (B) the number of Returning Shares, if any, as such shares become available from time to time. - (b) Aggregate Incentive Stock Option Limit.
+Subject to adjustment in accordance with Section 2(c) and any adjustments as necessary to implement any Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Awards will not exceed (A) 6,850,000 4,850,000 shares, which number is the sum of (i) 2,140,009 shares originally approved, plus (ii) 2,000,000 new shares, plus (iii) the Prior Plan's Available Reserve; plus (B) the number of Returning Shares, if any, as such shares become available from time to time. - (b) Aggregate Incentive Stock Option Limit.
 Notwithstanding anything to the contrary in Section 2(a) and subject to any adjustments as necessary to implement any Capitalization Adjustments, the aggregate maximum number of shares of Common Stock that may be issued pursuant to the exercise of Incentive Stock Options is 18,000,000 shares.